xyk2/GIFcapture/README.md

 GIFcapture is a program that captures your screen into an animated .gif file.

-  - Requires the [Python Imaging Library].
+  - Requires python 2.7 (NOT compatible with 3).
   - Windows only.
 Linux support will be added later.